 It has free and premium themes you can choose from.

-After selection of preferred form design, you can choose a theme for your opt-in.
+After the selection of preferred form design, you can choose a theme for your opt-in.

 There are several themes available in MailMunch, but only a few of them are free.

-These integrations involve a few more steps which you can read more here.
+These integrations involve a few more steps that you can read more here.

 The focus in this post is using MailChimp to send blog posts automatically to your MailChimp subscribers and design op-tin forms for your subscribers.